idanya/MCPilot/README.md

 A general-purpose system that executes tasks using MCP tooling through prompt-based interactions with LLMs.

+> **Note**: This project is currently in development and not yet stable.
+It's a work in progress and APIs may change.

 ## Features

 - Multi-provider LLM support (OpenAI, Anthropic)